neovya/react-beautiful-dnd/README.md

 ------------------------------------------------------------------------------------------------------
  This is a fork of [the official react-beautiful-dnd package](https://github.com/atlassian/react-beautiful-dnd) v13.1.0, with the modifications from a previous fork by [attio](https://github.com/attio/react-beautiful-dnd) that allows specification of a nested scrollbar container with the prop `scrollContainer` to Droppable

+ps: The build is included in the `list` branch, so that it can be pointed to in package.json of the main project.
+This way rbd doesn't have to be rebuilt on every main project build.

 ------------------------------------------------------------------------------------------------------